bdelacretaz/sling-adaptto-2016/README.md

 If you see the _Congratulations, ..._ message it means your `docker-compose` setup works, and this prototype should work as well.

+## Sling Launchpad jar
+Before building the Sling Docker images you'll need to copy a Sling Launchpad jar at `docker/sling/org.apache.sling.launchpad.jar`.
+You can find one at http://sling.apache.org/downloads.cgi ("Sling Standalone Application") if you don't want to build it yourself.

 ## /etc/hosts setup
 To access the virtual hosts that this prototype sets up, you'll need entries like this in your /etc/hosts: